trappergor/cpp-docs.ru-ru/docs/standard-library/pointer-traits-struct.md

 - tr-tr
 - zh-cn
 - zh-tw
-ms.translationtype: Machine Translation
+ms.translationtype: MT
-ms.sourcegitcommit: 66798adc96121837b4ac2dd238b9887d3c5b7eef
+ms.sourcegitcommit: 5d026c375025b169d5db8445cbb52c0c917b2d8d
-ms.openlocfilehash: dbb9a0a8ecd59b76a84ce05b3c239de42be647cb
+ms.openlocfilehash: 6dd1d04071429da08fca79bc900757f2adc74c98
 ms.contentlocale: ru-ru
-ms.lasthandoff: 04/29/2017
+ms.lasthandoff: 09/09/2017

 ---
-# <a name="pointertraits-struct"></a>Структура pointer_traits
+# <a name="pointertraits-struct"></a>pointer_traits Struct
-Предоставляет данные, необходимые объекту класса шаблонов `allocator_traits` для описания распределителя с типом указателя `Ptr`.
+Supplies information that is needed by an object of template class `allocator_traits` to describe an allocator with pointer type `Ptr`.

-## <a name="syntax"></a>Синтаксис
+## <a name="syntax"></a>Syntax

 ```cpp
 template <class Ptr>
 struct pointer_traits;
 ```

-## <a name="remarks"></a>Примечания
+## <a name="remarks"></a>Remarks
- Ptr может быть необработанным указателем типа `Ty *` или классом со следующими свойствами.
+ Ptr can be a raw pointer of type `Ty *` or a class with the following properties.
 ```
 struct Ptr
    { // describes a pointer type usable by allocators